IBM-Cloud/terraform-provider-ibm/website/docs/r/sm_public_certificate.html.markdown

 	* Constraints: Allowable values are: `private`, `public`.
 * `name` - (Required, String) The human-readable name of your secret.
   * Constraints: The maximum length is `256` characters.
 The minimum length is `2` characters.
 The value must match regular expression `/^\\w(([\\w-.]+)?\\w)?$/`.
-* `ca` - (Required, Forces new resource, String) The name that is assigned to the certificate authority configuration.
+* `ca` - (Required, Forces new resource, String) The name of the certificate authority configuration.
 * `common_name` - (Required, Forces new resource, String) The Common Name (AKA CN) represents the server name protected by the SSL certificate.
   * Constraints: The maximum length is `64` characters.
 The minimum length is `4` characters.
 The value must match regular expression `/^(\\*\\.)?(([a-zA-Z0-9]|[a-zA-Z0-9][a-zA-Z0-9\\-]*[a-zA-Z0-9])\\.)*([A-Za-z0-9]|[A-Za-z0-9][A-Za-z0-9\\-]*[A-Za-z0-9])\\.?$/`.
 * `custom_metadata` - (Optional, Map) The secret metadata that a user can customize.
 * `description` - (Optional, String) An extended description of your secret.To protect your privacy, do not use personal data, such as your name or location, as a description for your secret group.
   * Constraints: The maximum length is `1024` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/(.*?)/`.
-* `dns` - (Required, Forces new resource, String) The name that is assigned to the DNS provider configuration.
+* `dns` - (Required, Forces new resource, String) The name of the DNS provider configuration.
 * `expiration_date` - (Optional, Forces new resource, String) The date a secret is expired.
 The date format follows RFC 3339.
 * `labels` - (Optional, List) Labels that you can use to search for secrets in your instance.Up to 30 labels can be created.
   * Constraints: The list items must match regular expression `/(.*?)/`.
 The maximum length is `30` items.
 The minimum length is `0` items.